Do you have kittens available?

 Just as every pet lover should do their due diligence with researching and interviewing potential breeders, Lake View Coons Cattery also screens each potential pet guardian and approves or denies applicants at our discretion.

-When an approved candidate expresses interest in a specific kitten, we will send a copy of our contract for review.
-After we receive the signed contract back, the kitten will get put on HOLD.
-We then give 1 week for the non-refundable reservation fees to be paid.
+We give 24 hours for the non-refundable reservation fee to be paid.
 Once the reservation fee is received, this moves the kitten to a RESERVED status.

 NOTE: Lake View Coons holds the right to have first pick of the litter for our future breeding work, and reserves the right to refuse any person at any point in the adoption process up to and including pick up day (if remainder due has been paid in advance, it will be reimbursed accordingly).

-Additionally, submitting an adoption application and/or returning your signed contract does not guarantee you a kitten.
+Additionally, we do not keep applications on file from past litters.
+Submitting an adoption application and/or returning your signed contract does not guarantee you a kitten.
 A reservation fee is what’s required to RESERVE your kitten.
-If the reservation fee is not received within one week of returning your signed contract, the kitten in question will be moved from HOLD back to AVAILABLE status.
+If the reservation fee is not received within the agreed upon time, the kitten in question will be moved from HOLD back to AVAILABLE status.

 What is the average price for a Maine Coon kitten?